tsejsz/airtable-python/README.md

 from airtable.client import Client client = Client(client_id, client_secret, redirect_uri, code_verifier)
 ```
+*Note: If you already have an access token, you can initiate Client without any parameters and directly set token with the access token you have as a dictionary {"access_token": token}*
 ### Get access_token
 To get the access token using Oauth2 follow the next steps.
 Check https://airtable.com/developers/web/api/oauth-reference for more info: